LacunaOmnibus/MontyLacuna/README.md

 Nothing.

 ## Glossary
 This should all end up somewhere more reasonable than this file eventually.
+CHECK add this to an .rst file.

 - Standard search string
   - Several methods allow you to search for an item by name (a star, an empire, etc).